pixelzery/pixelzery.github.io/web/_posts/2018-08-16-this-website.markdown

 In the past 10 days of work on this website since its conception, a total of 94 commits were made and a _lot_ of styling was done.
 Here is a visualisation of the commits pushed, showing the progression of the website during this time:

 {% include youtube id='cJgHSf5PfWM' %}
+(Yeah, I changed my name from Starry to Makurell - I'm kinda difficult when it comes to picking usernames)

 {% include c title="How this Video was Made" nomk=true %}
 <p>Simply put, I traversed through all of the commits pushed to the repository with <a href="https://git-scm.com/">Git</a> and built then screenshotted each update with the help of <a href="https://www.seleniumhq.org/">Selenium</a> and overlayed some commit information with <a href="https://python-pillow.org/">PIL</a> with this script I made:</p>